signalfx/splunk-extension-wrapper/docs/README.md

 ### Fast ingest

-This mode provides the behaviour that is closest to the real-time, because it sends a metric update every time a monitored function was invoked.
+This mode provides the behaviour that is closest to the real-time, because it sends a metric update every time a monitored function is invoked.
 This may have significant impact on overall duration of a function and consequently it may result in poor user experience.
 Fortunately this effect can be eliminated by enabling the Fast Invoke Response in the function, but this may come at the cost of increased concurrency and longer billed duration of the function.